radiolabme/sink/docs/README.md

 #!/bin/bash
 set -e  # Exit on any error

-sink execute examples/platform-dependencies.json
-sink execute examples/colima-setup.json
+sink execute examples/03-distributions.json
-sink execute examples/colima-docker-runtime.json
+sink execute examples/05-nested-steps.json

 echo "Development environment ready"
 ```

 Each configuration performs its checks and only executes necessary operations.
-If platform-dependencies.json already ran successfully, re-running it completes almost instantly because all checks pass.
+If 03-distributions.json already ran successfully, re-running it completes almost instantly because all checks pass.
 The `set -e` ensures that if any configuration fails, the script stops immediately rather than attempting subsequent steps that would fail due to missing prerequisites.

 Alternatively, configurations can embed references to other configurations as installation steps: